benita-ekene/Package_json/README.md

 In simple terms, the event loop manages a queue of tasks such as user interactions, timers, and network requests, and when a task completes, it notifies the event loop, which then processes the next task in the queue.
 This allows for multiple tasks to be executed simultaneously, without blocking each other.

-<h3>6 phases of the event loop</h3>
+2.  <h3>Six phases of the event loop</h3>
 In JavaScript, the event loop consists of six phases, each of which performs a specific task in the processing of events.
 These phases are as follows:<br>
 <br>

 **Timers phase:** In this phase, the event loop checks for any timer callbacks that have completed, and adds them to the callback queue.
-That is if there are timers set to 0 ms or setImmediate(), they will run here.
-Incomplete timers will run in later iterations of the loop.

 **I/O phase:** In this phase, the event loop checks for any I/O callbacks that have completed, such as network requests or file I/O, and adds them to the callback queue.